• Skip to primary navigation

 • Related recipes

-• Toyomansi sauce & marinade (Calamansi soy sauce)
+• Toyomansi sauce (Calamansi Soy Sauce)

 • 💬 Comments

-What is toyomansi?
+What is Toyomansi?

 In Tagalog (the Filipino language), toyo means soy sauce, so toyomansi is simply a combination soy sauce with calamansi, a species of lime that is very popular in South East Asian countries like Philippines, Singapore and Malaysia for tis fruity and floral fragrance (toyo + calamansi.)